odriverobotics/ODrive/docs/testing.md

  4. Remove the following arguments from `/boot/cmdline.txt`:
     - `console=serial0,115200`

+ 5. Append `ODRIVE_TEST_RIG_NAME=[test-rig-name]` to `/etc/environment`.
+The HWIL tests use this to look up the the file `[test-rig-name].yaml` which is supposed to describe your test rig.

- 5. Reboot.
+ 6. Reboot.

- 6. Install the prerequisites:
+ 7. Install the prerequisites:

         sudo apt-get install ipython3 python3-appdirs python3-yaml python3-usb python3-serial python3-can python3-scipy python3-matplotlib python3-ipdb git openocd
         # Optionally, to be able to compile the firmware:
         sudo apt-get install gcc-arm-none-eabi

- 7. Install Teensyduino and teensy-loader-cli:
+ 8. Install Teensyduino and teensy-loader-cli:

         sudo apt-get install libfontconfig libxft2 libusb-dev